3 Red Flags for Clogged Sewer and Drains

 How do you know if the clogging is on the main line or on the secondary line?
 Essentially, secondary line clogging means the problem will be isolated, while a main line clogging will cause problems everywhere.
 For example, if you have a clogged line in your bathroom, the problem would be isolated to the sink, bathtub, toilet, or shower drains.
 However, if the problem is on the main line, the problem would reach your basement and even outside plumbing.

 Almost everybody knows that a gurgling noise coming from your toilet when you flush it is a sign of a clogged drain.
 However, not everyone knows that this is a potential sign of tree roots getting into your sewer pipes.
-Ask any professional plumbing service and they will tell you how dangerous these tree roots can become if not dealt with proper sewer and drain cleaning.
+Ask any professional plumbing service and they will tell you how dangerous these tree roots can become if not dealt with proper sewer cleaning and drain cleaning.

 Letting this condition go unresolved can cause complete blockage resulting in backed up sewage water in different parts of your home.
 Although tree roots are the main culprit, it is not entirely impossible that the situation is worsened by paper towels, feminine hygiene products, and other materials flushed down the toilet.